Nextflow-Cloud/sync-chest/README.md

-# sync-chest
+# Sync chest
-A plugin that uses MySQL to Sync a chest like-gui.
+A plugin that uses two different SQL variations to sync a Minecraft virtual chest.